mitmproxy/mitmproxy/README.md

-# The BrowserUp Proxy
+# The BrowserUp MITM Proxy

-The BrowserUp Proxy allows you to capture HTTP requests and responses and content, and export performance data as a HAR file.
-The BrowserUp proxy is a fork of the amazing [mitmproxy](https://mitmproxy.org/), with an added performance testing, QA and DevOps flavor.
+The BrowserUp MITM Proxy allows you to capture HTTP requests, and responses and content, and export performance data as a HAR file.

+The BrowserUp MITM Proxy is a fork of the amazing [mitmproxy](https://mitmproxy.org/), with an added performance testing, QA and DevOps flavor.

-Along with the standard mitmproxy features, the BrowserUp Proxy offers adds a REST control API and native language clients in Java, JavaScript, Python and Ruby.
-It allows HAR capture (websockets too), and provides the ability to verify (assert) about network traffic.
+Along with the standard mitmproxy features, the BrowserUp MITM Proxy offers adds a REST control API and native language clients in
+Java, JavaScript, Python and Ruby.
+It allows HAR capture (websockets and HTTP/2 too), and provides the ability to verify (assert) about network traffic.

-BrowserUp Proxy is especially useful when used with Selenium or Cypress tests.
+BrowserUp MITM Proxy is especially useful when used with Selenium or Cypress tests.

 The REST API is documented [here](./doc.html)